hcsaba1982/ms-advanced/advanced training/7-extending-policies-to-external-hosts/README.md

 sudo systemctl start calico
 ```

-If you execute `sudo systemctl status calico` in the bastion host, teh service must be now in a running state
+If you execute `sudo systemctl status calico` in the bastion host, the service must be now in a running state

 ## 7.2.
 Emulate a running service